Biomedical Systems:

 Research Interests

-Our unique method is to use measurement and control technology in system design based on the distributed model of pneumatically driven systems.
+Our unique method is to use measurement and control technology in system design based on the pneumatic servo systems.
+In addition, by integrating biomedical engineering and information science, we aim to develop highly intelligent and functional systems.

 For Prospective Graduate Students